EvEmu-Project/evemu_Crucible/README.md

 By changing `build:` to `image:` in `docker-compose.yml`, you can use the prebuilt images available.

-Configuraiton files are stored in the `evemu_config` volume.
+Configuration files are stored in the `evemu_config` volume.
 These can be modified and will persist across restarts.

 To shutdown EVEmu:
 ```